 Most mornings, I have a lot to do, so I typically eat oatmeal with nuts and fruit.
 If you like doing things the easy way, try this rice cooker oatmeal recipe.
 It’s good, and it frees you up to do something else while it’s cooking.

-However, when I have time, I like to make these banana nut muffins that are a delicious accompaniment to a breakfast casserole or this vegetable omelet.
 Another side I enjoy is a bowl of grits because I find them so comforting.

 - 1 bag of frozen Tater Tots

 - 1 cup of chopped onions

 - 12 large eggs